 Also, unlike their hosted counterparts, integrated gateways put the burden of data security on your business.
 They require some technical expertise to manage, so if you aren’t at least somewhat skilled at computer programming, you may need to hire a programmer to set up and maintain your payment gateway.

 It’s important to choose the right payment gateway for your business.
-Again, if your customers don’t feel that their payment information is secure, or if they run into difficulties during the order process, they’re likely to abandon their carts and take their business elsewhere.
+If your customers don’t feel that their payment information is secure, or if they run into difficulties during the order process, you’re likely to see an increase in abandoned carts and abandoned checkouts.

 What is a Gateway Filter?